 Digital Fabrication Lab

 Short for "computer numerical control," the CNC Machining process uses pre-programmed computer software to direct the movement of fabrication tools and machinery.
 Our Shopbot 10"x96" CNC Router with an added PRSalpha ATC can cut materials such as wood, composites, plastics, and foams.
-It can perform the same tasks as many carpentry shop machines such as the panel saw, the spindle moulder, and the boring machine as well as mortises and tenons.
+It can perform the same tasks as many carpentry shop machines such as the table saw, the spindle molder, and the boring machine as well as mortises and tenons.